INFORMSJoC/INFORMSJoC.github.io/InstructionsForEditors.md

 After the author(s) submit the Pull Request, you will be notified and you can go to the repo and see the Pull Request.

 - To view the PR, it's easiest is to click on the link in the e-mail.
-- Be sure to carefully review the contents to ensure that it is well-organized, that the README follows the format of the [template](https://github.com/INFORMSJoC/JoCTemplate), that everything is under a proper open source license and that there are appropriate copyright statements in files.
+- Be sure to carefully review the contents to ensure that it is well-organized, that the README follows the format of the [template](https://github.com/INFORMSJoC/JoCTemplate), that everything is under a proper open source license, and that there are appropriate copyright statements in files.
 - You may want to also review the [instructions](InstructionsForAuthors).
 - If you want to request changes, just comment on the Pull Request.
 - After everything looks good, click on the merge button and confirm the merge.